Living Collective Wisdom®

 Four Developmental Aspects

-Building on these four core competencies, Living Collective Wisdom posits four developmental aspects of large-scale change committed to acheiving profound results: cohering a movement; building the movement; stabilizing a living system; and sustaining the living system.
+Building on these four core competencies, Living Collective Wisdom posits four developmental aspects of large-scale change committed to achieving profound results: cohering a movement, building the movement, stabilizing a living system, and sustaining the living system.
 Each developmental aspect is grounded in one of four core competencies.
 The diagram below offers a visual illustration of this framework.

 © Center for Collective Wisdom LLC